By Ray Schultz

 …Because if this is what you want, I’m not any part of it; you’ve locked me out.
 I…don’t exist.
 I…I don’t exist.
 Just…just tell me.

 As you can see, I’ve long been a member of the Edward Albee fan club.
-In fact, it started when I read his first play, The Zoo Story, in The Evergreen Review.
+It started at age 17 when I read his first play, The Zoo Story, in The Evergreen Review, and was stunned without really comprehending it.

 Adopted when he was 18 days old by a rich but cold Larchmont family (“They bought me.
 They paid $113.33”), Albee left home at 18 and found his calling in Greenwich Village.
 He didn’t see his adoptive mother for 17 years.